Museum Innviertler Volkskundehaus

 Inside the building: all exhibition rooms, 1 toilet, lift, cloakroom

-In exhibitions: Barrier-free floor, wheelchair-accessible showcases, museum stools
+In exhibitions: barrier-free floor, accessible display cases, museum stools

-in Easy Language: Information texts on the Silent Night Nativity Scene
+In Easy/Simple Language: Information texts on the Silent Night Nativity scene

 Sensory mediation aids: Tactile objects in the exhibition, Silent Night Nativity scene with tactile objects and listening stations